charlesponti/ng-google-sheet/README.md

 * accounting
 * money

+### HTML
+All HTML is minified and stored in the `/build` directory.
+Any `.html` file within the `/src/views` directory will be compiled into `templates.js` for use in Angular's $templateCache.
+This way switch between routes and loading directives will not require any additional HTTP requests as the view will be loaded from the cache.

 ### Testing
 * Karma
 * Jasmine
 * Protractor

-### HTML
+### Deployment
-All HTML is minified and stored in the `/build` directory.
-Any `.html` file within the `/src/views` directory will be compiled into `templates.js` for use in Angular's $templateCache.
-This way switch between routes and loading directives will not require any additional HTTP requests as the view will be loaded from the cache.
+When the master branch is updated on GitHub, the application is run through Codeship which builds the app, runs the tests, and then deploys to Divshot.

 ## Usage
 1. Clone repo